DanjelPiDev/UE5_ModularLightSystem/README.md

 ---

-## License

-This project is licensed under the MIT License, see the [LICENSE](./LICENSE) file for details.

-**Note:** You are **not permitted** to upload this content to the Unreal Marketplace (Fab) or any other commercial asset store without explicit permission from the author.

----

 ## Support

 If you like this project, feel free to share it.
-Once the FAB release is live, links will be added here.